 Numerous studies throughout the decades support the theory that high doses of vitamin C can help the body resist diseases, infections, and even cancer.
 While your digestive system can only handle and absorb so much vitamin C, delivering the vitamin directly into your bloodstream (intravenously) can bypass these obstacles and help your immune system heal from wounds and conditions like respiratory infections.

 For decades, Dr. Truong has been boosting immunity, treating deficiency, and reviving healthy lifestyles for her patients.
 She'd love to make you one of them.
-Schedule your first vitamin C intravenous (IV) therapy session today by calling (540) 374-3164 or contact us here.
+Schedule your first vitamin C intravenous (IV) therapy session today by contacting us here.

 Vitamin C (also called L-ascorbic acid or ascorbate) is a water-soluble nutrient found in foods like peppers, sweet potatoes, oranges, kale and broccoli.

 As an antioxidant, this vitamin protects your body against oxidative stress, which is the imbalance of free radicals and antioxidants that causes tissue damage.
 Free radicals are oxygen-containing molecules with an uneven number of electrons, while antioxidants like vitamin C can lend electrons to free radicals and create balance.